subarnas-repo/CameraButton/README.md

 ####In Storyboard

-In storyboard assign the class to the button that would be used to bring the camera in and create the outlet for that button
+In storyboard assign the class to the button that would be used to show the camera,

+and create the outlet for that button

 e.g.